Kadee80/WebDevSpring24/README.md

 **Documentation**

-IDM coursework documentation using ypur github repo for this class.
-Please use Markdown files
+IDM coursework documentation using your github repo for this class.
+Please use Markdown files.

 ## Qualitative Grading Overview